Jack Friedman, Chief Executive Officer

 Trained in missiology at the Maryknoll School of Theology, Sister Maggie has a special interest in cross-cultural studies, in international missions and service in developing countries.
 She has completed post-graduate work in theology at St. Mary’s in Moraga, Calif.
 She received her bachelor’s degree in education at Seattle University and a master’s degree in health care mission from the Aquinas Institute of Theology in St. Louis.

 An avid reader, Sister Maggie enjoys traveling to other countries and learning about different cultures.
 She is a stamping artist as well as an accomplished vocalist who also plays the piano and guitar.
 In her spare time, she makes antique lampshades.
 She serves on the advisory board for the Letty Owings Treatment Center in Portland and the board of the Sacred Heart Children’s Hospital Foundation in Spokane, Wash.

-Carrie Smith, Chief Compliance Officer, Regulatory Compliance & Government Affairs
+Carrie Smith, Director, Regulatory Compliance and Government Affairs

-Carrie Smith is chief compliance officer for Providence Health Plan.
-In her role, she is responsible for interpretation, monitoring, implementing and complying with state and federal requirements governing the conduct of the health plan.
+Carrie Smith is the director of regulatory compliance and government affairs for Providence Health Plan, also serving as the compliance and privacy officer.
+She is responsible for monitoring, implementing and complying with state and federal requirements governing the conduct of the health plan.
 She also is responsible for the risk management program, fraud and abuse program, coordination of advocacy for legislative initiatives and triage of legal matters.

 Outside of her day-to-day responsibilities, Carrie volunteers in the community as an Oregon State University master gardener.
-She also co-chairs the Providence Community Grants Council and leads the Plan’s community benefits program.
+She also co-chairs the Providence Community Grants Council.